 I felt like I had failed her as a mother.
 That I should have succumbed to her father's ultimatums on my life to protect hers.
-That maybe I should have suffered, stayed and martyred myself until she graduated from high school to have more power to protect her health and be there to defend her from being imprinted with the pressure to 'exercise' and the diet mentality.
-If those ultimatums hadn't been so awful I probably would have.
+That maybe I should have suffered, stayed and martyred myself until she graduated from high school to have more power to protect her health and be there to defend her from being imprinted with the pressure to 'exercise' and the diet mentality that he buys into from his own childhood programming.
+If his ultimatums hadn't been so awful I am sure I would have.

 I believe it is emotional abuse to put children on diets and pressure them to exercise.
 And I believe it is a form of neglect to not provide healthy whole foods to children - when you have the means to do so.

 So many children are overweight and have zero power to change it because their parents have a low level of health consciousness and low standards when it comes to nourishment and food.
 They don't need to exercise more or go on a diet, they need to be provided with the natural food of their species.

 This is such a systemic issue, because parents who have high standards for what they will feed their children (and what they won't) are actually looked down on (like as if they are being mean to their children by not providing junk food).
 We live in such a backwards world right now where doing what is natural to our species (eating the diet of our species) is considered weird, extreme and 'hippy'.
 While eating fast food, processed and packaged food is normal and acceptable.

 As parents who grew up just the same, we aren't to be blamed for not intrinsically knowing better, but we do have the ability to assume our power and responsibility to transform it for ourselves, our family and our kids.